-I don't use this module any more, because of unfixed bugs with UTF-8 handling.
-This module messes with global variables via switching on and off "binmode" on STDIN, STDOUT, and STDERR.
-This bug has been reported but somehow it seemed very difficult to fix.
+This module is OK for some jobs where you are only inputting or outputting ASCII or otherwise don't care about Unicode encoding.
+However, if there is any Unicode involved, I don't use this module any more, because this module seems to mess up global variables via switching on and off "binmode" on STDIN, STDOUT, and STDERR.
+This bug has been reported, but somehow it seemed very difficult to fix.

 This is pretty much THE standard basic way to lunch a system command, with or without input, with or without output and error.